 But it's also meant taking on a more conscious attitude towards our spending habits and exploring creative ways to save money that also aren't totally depressing.
 You know what I'm talking about.
 Google "how to save money," and you come up with page after page of results that tell you to do things like invest all of that extra money you have sitting in all of your extra checking accounts.
 Um, okay. *eye roll*

 So then you Google "how to save money when you're already poor and don't know how to day trade" and it's like blog after blog of reuse your tampon and use expired milk to make homemade cheese.

 You know what else they're not doing?
-Sewing their holey socks, soaking, rinsing, cooking and freezing dried beans for dried bean breakfasts, lunches, and dinners, creating elaborate night-in dates with their "hubby", re-dying their underwear, or turning old wine into vinegar (because I don't even drink and I know that no one has old wine just hanging out, geeze).
+Sewing their holey socks; soaking, rinsing, cooking, and freezing dried beans for dried bean breakfasts, lunches, and dinners; creating elaborate night-in dates with their "hubby"; re-dyeing their underwear; or turning old wine into vinegar (because I don't even drink and I know that no one has old wine just hanging out, geeze).

 It's not the socks.

 The old adage "a penny saved is a penny earned" only makes sense if you truly believe that your time is only worth a few pennies.

 Easy Ways to Save Both Money and Time

 So, okay, getting to it, yes, I DO put water in the empty jug of Gain and shake that thing around for an extra couple of loads, yes.
 I do do that.
 But I also do a lot of other stuff that saves me both money and time that isn't going to require you to become a homesteader.

 Here are the top ten things I do regularly to stay on top of our finances while refining the delicate art of time management that I think you could try too without losing your mind.

 - Set a Timer While Showering